rectorphp/getrector-com/resources/docs/custom-set-provider.md

-Core sets like [Twig, Symfony or Doctrine](/composer-based-sets) are based on specific-versions of installed package in `/vendor`:
+Core sets like [Twig, Symfony, or Doctrine](/composer-based-sets) are based on specific versions of installed packages in `/vendor`:

 ```php
 use Rector\Config\RectorConfig;